 He has led various cost reduction initiatives for Acelity, the NYC Department of Education, American Italian Pasta Company, and Levi Strauss & Co., business plan development for a provider of respiratory equipment, and creditor advisory for lenders of hospices and LTACHs.

-Prior to joining A&M, Mr. Thung was Director of Financial Planning at Signius Corporation, a provider of telemessaging services, where he was responsible for budgeting, forecasting, financial reporting and monitoring of the company’s financial and operational performance.
-Prior to that role, Mr. Thung was a financial analyst with Bear, Stearns & Co.
+Prior to joining A&M, Mr. Thung was Director of Financial Planning for a telemessaging services provider, where he was responsible for budgeting, forecasting, financial reporting and.
+Prior to that, Mr. Thung was a financial analyst at Bear, Stearns & Co.
 Inc., where he specialized in M&A and leveraged finance transactions.

-Mr. Thung earned a bachelor’s degree in applied math-economics from Brown University, and a master's degree in business administration from the Kellogg School at Northwestern University.
-He is a Certified Insolvency and Restructuring Advisor (CIRA) and a member of the Association of Insolvency & Restructuring Advisors (AIRA).
+Mr. Thung earned a bachelor’s degree in applied math and economics from Brown University, and an MBA from the Kellogg School at Northwestern University.
+He is also a Certified Insolvency and Restructuring Advisor (CIRA).